stephan-klein/supersonic/docs/supersonic/guides/architecture/communication/index.md

 {% endraw %}
 ```

-Supersonic provides _superscope_ which makes it possible to keep synch variables within two or more different WebViews.
+Supersonic provides _superscope_ which makes it possible to keep sync variables within two or more different WebViews.

-You bind a variable in the local scope of the first webview to the superscope as follows:
+You bind a variable in the local scope of the first WebView to the superscope as follows:

 ```js
 angular